Pouryashz/Haar-Virtual-Glasses-Try-On/README.md

 ## Note

-The script assumes that the input image (`Male.jpg`) and the sunglasses image (`glasses.png`) are present in the same directory as the script.
+The script assumes that the input image (`Male.jpg` or `Female.jpg`) and the sunglasses image (`glasses.png`) are present in the same directory as the script.
 If the file paths or names are different, update them accordingly in the script.